Bupropion (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease (including cirrhosis), high blood pressure, diabetes, heart disease, or you have had a heart attack.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetes, glaucoma, heart disease, or high blood pressure.

 - Zyban® is only part of a complete program to help you quit smoking.
 You may still want to smoke at times.
-Have a plan for coping with these situations.
+Have a plan to cope with these situations.

 Possible Side Effects While Using This Medicine